AndroidPatch/APatchDocs/docs/en/patch.md

 Package and generate the image.
 The generated `new-boot.img` is the patched image.

 ::: warning
-Again, it is strictly prohibited to set weak passwords like `12345678`.
+Again, it is strictly prohibited to set weak keys like `12345678`.
 :::

 # KP commands and comments: